-Abraham graduated from Western Kentucky University with a BA and MBA in 1994.
+Abraham graduated from Western Kentucky University in 1994 with a BA and MBA.
 He began his career in Bowling Green, KY as a supply chain executive with an international clothing company.
 He married Erica Anderson in 2011.
 She also has a BA and an MBA.

 They currently both serve as executives in international companies.
 They live in the mountains outside Boulder, CO.